 For next steps, it is recommended to continue monitoring the integration's long-term impact on operational efficiency and employee morale.
 Further, the company should explore advanced technologies to streamline any remaining disparate IT systems and processes.
 It would also be beneficial to conduct a post-implementation review to capture learnings that can inform future M&A activities.
 Finally, ongoing investment in employee development and customer relationship management will be key to sustaining the momentum gained from the merger and supporting continued growth.

-Source: Post-Merger Integration (PMI) Strategy for Financial Services, Flevy Management Insights, 2024
+Source: Post-Merger Integration for Luxury Fashion Brand, Flevy Management Insights, Joseph Robinson, 2024

 Leverage the Experience of Experts.